 For its first pilot of the solution, HIROTEC deployed an on-site business-class server to support edge analytics, but the server was bulky and impractical.

 So when it configured its second and third pilots of the IoT platform, HIROTEC selected HPE Edgeline systems to support edge analytics.
-The ruggedized HPE Edgeline systems small footprint minimized the need for HIROTEC to sacrifice valuable factory floor space.
-In addition, the systems do not require specialized cooling to operate.
+The ruggedised HPE Edgeline systems small footprint minimised the need for HIROTEC to sacrifice valuable factory floor space.
+In addition, the systems do not require specialised cooling to operate.